mile888/conversion-prediction/README.md

 # Probability conversion prediction
 Over the past decade, digital marketing has seen significant growth and development.
 However, the accuracy of prediction technologies in this field has often fallen short, particularly when it comes to predicting conversions.
 Conversion prediction remains a challenging task for many marketing professionals.
 In this task, we leverage a dataset that includes the content of landing pages, the number of impressions made by users, and user features, as well as the number of conversions made by users after seeing advertisement on impressions.

-The goal of this task is to accurately predict the probability of a user making a conversion for each impression of a certain advertising banner.
-To solve this task, we consider this problem as a classification task determined by a conversion rate.
-As a result, we consider the probability outputs of the classifier.
-We assume that the results of the conversion probability are more accurate for the classifier with a better F1-score.

 ## Task
 The goal of this task is to accurately predict the probability of a user making a conversion for each impression of a certain advertising banner.
 To solve this task, we consider this problem as a classification task determined by a conversion rate.
 As a result, we consider the probability outputs of the classifier.
 We assume that the results of the conversion probability are more accurate for the classifier with a better F1-score.